saberland/saber/website/pages/docs/deployment.md

 [Now](https://zeit.co/docs) offers a simple, single-command deployment.
 You can use now to deploy your app for free.

-Now is optimized for Saber, so the only thing you need to do is to install Now.
+Now has been optimized for Saber, so the only thing you need to do is to install Now.
 You can do this by installing [the Now Desktop app](https://zeit.co/download), which also installs Now CLI and keeps it up-to-date, or by installing [Now CLI](https://zeit.co/download#now-cli) directly with npm:

 ```bash
 npm i -g now